Manage scan profiles

 Learn how to build repeatable patterns by configuring scan profiles in your scan environment.

-Endor Labs often requires pre-built or installed software to scan your application.
-Building software allows Endor Labs to ensure that your software bill of materials is accurate, especially in software languages such as Python, Java, or .NET where lock files are significantly less common.
+Endor Labs often relies on specific versions of a runtime or package manager and requires build tools to scan your application.
+This ensures accurate software bill of materials (SBOM) and associated risk data for languages like Python, Java, or .NET where lock files are significantly less common.

 A scan profile is a configuration that defines the parameters, toolchains, and projects for scanning operations.
 Scan profile is used to configure build toolchain and scan parameters required for a scan.
 Associate a project with a scan profile so that the scans for that project uses the configuration in the scan profile.